 Security is the least obvious factor, but we shouldn’t underestimate it: Malicious third parties can use your IP address to attack you via DDoSing or injecting malicious code.

-How to generate a random IP address
+How to generate an IP address on your own?

 There are several ways to do that — and it wouldn’t be correct to state that Tool A is always better than Tool B: Different people and different use cases call for different tools — let’s take a closer look at them and explore their pros.